Matthew 24 and the Olivet Discourse: The AD 70 Reading

 What the original audience would have understood is that Daniel's framework structures Jesus's response.
 Daniel 9's seventy weeks prophesied a coming desolation — "an abomination that causes desolation" — and Jesus invoked that language directly.
 The abomination Daniel foresaw in the context of Antiochus IV had a second iteration: the Roman armies surrounding and then defiling Jerusalem.
 "When you see Jerusalem surrounded by armies, know that its desolation has come near" (Luke 21:20).

 Through this lens, the cosmic language of Matthew 24:29-30 — sun darkened, stars falling, son of man coming on clouds — is not literal astronomy.
-It is the prophetic convention the Hebrew prophets used to describe the fall of earthly powers.
-Isaiah 13 uses identical language to describe Babylon's fall.
-Ezekiel uses it for Egypt.
-Jesus is using the same stock vocabulary to describe Rome's judgment on Jerusalem.
+It is prophetic convention for the fall of earthly powers: Isaiah 13 uses it for Babylon, Ezekiel for Egypt.
+Jesus uses the same stock vocabulary for Rome's judgment on Jerusalem.

-Zechariah 14 provides the OT Day of the LORD narrative that the Olivet Discourse echoes — Jerusalem besieged, nations gathered, YHWH intervening on the Mount of Olives — the same geography Jesus stands on when his disciples ask "when will these things be?"
+Zechariah 14 provides the Day of the LORD narrative the Olivet Discourse echoes — Jerusalem besieged, YHWH intervening on the same Mount of Olives where Jesus is speaking.

 Revelation 6's four horsemen follow the same covenant curse sequence: conquest, war, famine, death — Leviticus 26 enacted in history.

-Where Bible Lens parts from full preterism: Revelation 19-20 describes a future physical return and a literal millennium that still lies ahead.
+Where Bible Lens parts from full preterism: Revelation 19-20 describes a future physical return and a literal millennium still ahead.

 Explore the Chapters